mmahesh/mmahesh.github.io/_posts/2017-07-05-tutorial-on-sc-adagrad-a-new-stochastic-gradient-method-for-deep-learning.md

 ## [Adam](https://arxiv.org/pdf/1412.6980.pdf){:target="_blank"}

-Choosing the same notation as SGD, we have some additional steps here
+Choosing the same notation as SGD, and with some additional steps Adam algorithm is as follows

 $$m_{t+1} = \beta_1 m_t + (1-\beta_1)g_{t}$$